-A cut-off of 50 percent coverage and 30 percent identity and an e-value of e-1 were used for for each protein passing the cut-offs are kept.
+A cut-off of 50 percent coverage and 30 percent identity and an e-value of e-1 were used for GenBlast with the exon repair option turned on.
+The top 10 transcript models built by GenBlast for each protein passing the cut-offs are kept.